The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 - Watch the sunset: do this every night if you can.
 The sunsets here are incredible and often the sky will light up in the most vivid colors.

 - Sunset or dinner cruise: If you love being out on the water, set sail on a dinner or sunset cruise.
+Here is a list of our favorite Maui sunset cruises.

 - Spend a night on Lanai: Take the ferry over to Lanai and enjoy a night on another Hawaiian island.
 You may even see spinner dolphins there.